Day 5 — Tuesday, September 9, 2025 | Colorado to Nevada

 • Selfie at The World's Largest Easel

-It just felt wrong to be in Fruita without my mountain bike.
+It felt a little wrong to be in Fruita without my mountain bike—but at least the stop scratched the itch.

 • The Hot Tomato